fortuno-repos/fortuno-docs/docs/tutorials/quickstart.rst

 * ``is_equal``: Function to check the equality of two objects returning detailed information about the check.

 * ``serial_case_item``: Function returing a wrapped test case object for serial tests.
-The ``_item`` suffix indicates a wrapper allowing to use the test case object as an item (element) of an array.
+The ``_item`` suffix indicates a wrapper allowing to use the test case object as an item (an element) of an array.
 We have introduced the abbreviation ``test`` for this rather longish name.

-* ``serial_check``: Subroutine for registering the result of actual checks in serial tests, abbreviated here as ``check``.
+* ``serial_check``: Subroutine for registering the result of an actual check in serial tests, abbreviated here as ``check``.

-The actual program is pretty simple, we just execute the serial command line app with all the tests we have written.
+The actual program is pretty simple, we just executed the serial command line app with all the tests we have written.

 .. literalinclude:: quickstart.data/testapp.f90
    :lines: 8-14
    :language: fortran

-We utilize the ``execute_serial_cmd_app()`` subroutine, feeding it with an array of test items through the ``testitems`` parameter.
-You shouldn't add any code after this call, as it does not return.
+We utilized the ``execute_serial_cmd_app()`` subroutine, feeding it with an array of test items through the ``testitems`` parameter.
+You shouldn't add any code after this call, as it would not return.
 Once ``execute_serial_cmd_app()`` completes its task, it halts the code and communicates the result to the operating system via an exit code—0 if all tests pass, or a positive integer to indicate failures.

-For creating the individual test items, we employ the ``serial_test_case_item()`` function (using its local abbreviated name ``test()``).
-In each invocation, we provide a distinctive name for the test and specify the subroutine that should be executed when the test is run.
+For creating the individual test items, we employed the ``serial_test_case_item()`` function (using its local abbreviated name ``test()``).
+In each invocation, we provided a distinctive name for the test and specified the subroutine that should be executed when the test is run.

 .. literalinclude:: quickstart.data/testapp.f90
    :lines: 18-34